 2 years to 3 years

-1 year to 10 years
+0 year to 7 years

 What are boat loans?

-Why do people use boat loans?
+Why do people use boat finance in Australia?

 Because of the high value you may find that this type of personal loan will offer a larger amount for you to borrow and you could also benefit from longer repayment terms.
-Depending on what sort of loan you get you may also have to make a balloon payment when the loan term finishes.
+Depending on what sort of loan you get, you may also be required to make a balloon payment when the loan term finishes.